LucaSidoti/ReadTheDocs-ROS2_Basics/source/session_2.rst

     2. Create a *gazebo.xacro*

     Gazebo provides specific ``<gazebo>`` tags to define simulation properties.
-To keep things organized, create a new Xacro file (*gazebo.xacro*) where we will add all Gazebo-specific properties.
+To keep things organized, create a new Xacro file, *gazebo.xacro*, where we will add all Gazebo-specific properties.

     3. Reduce the caster wheel friction

     The caster wheel in the current robot model adds too much friction and drags against the ground.
-To fix this, reduce the friction coefficients using the following values:
+To address this, add the following friction coefficients to the gazebo.xacro file:

     .. code-block:: xml